 Outside the U.S. and Canada: (617) 747-2146 Option 1

 Prior Learning Credit

 A maximum of 30 prior learning credits may be earned toward a student’s degree.
 To gain prior learning credit, a student must first be accepted into a Berklee Online degree program.
 The student must then enroll in the Prior Learning Portfolio course, in which they complete and submit a portfolio, consisting of a resume, written narratives, and supporting documentation, such as business plans, production projects, scores, or audio.
 The materials should demonstrate what the student learned, where the student learned it, and how that learning equates to the course(s) for which the student is seeking credit.
 The student should draw parallels between stated course objectives as shown on Berklee Online course syllabi and the learning through work, volunteer activities, or other experiences.
 Students should avoid using proficiencies gained in undergraduate-level coursework for which they received transfer credit.
 Prior learning credit can not be granted if the student is seeking credit for a Berklee Online course that closely resembles one that transferred from their previous institution.
+Students are also precluded from seeking prior learning credit for failed Berklee Online coursework as well as their capstone course or OPLG-402: Private Guitar Lesson 9.
 Once the portfolio has been submitted, the academic advisory committee will review it and issue final approval for prior learning credits.
 For more information on prior learning and associated fees, visit https://online.berklee.edu/degrees/about/prior-learning-credit.

 Berklee Online recognizes the integrity of college-level coursework completed at other higher education institutions and strives to award as much transfer credit as possible to assist students in pursuit of their academic and musical goals.